-The compensation committee has reviewed and discussed the Compensation Discussion and Analysis with management.
-Based on such review and discussion, the compensation committee has recommended to the board of directors that the Compensation Discussion and Analysis be included in this proxy statement.
+Our compensation committee has reviewed and discussed the Compensation Discussion and Analysis with management.
+Based on such review and discussion, our compensation committee has recommended to our board of directors that the Compensation Discussion and Analysis be included in this proxy statement.

-Respectfully submitted by the members of the compensation committee of the board of directors:
+Respectfully submitted by the members of the compensation committee of our board of directors: